-A new listing can be created via Listings > “Add New”.
-The plugin doesn’t have a front-end editor at the moment, so every user that has the capability to create a new listing will be able to access that page.
+A new listing can be created by visiting the Listings page on your site and clicking the “Create New Listing” button.
+Every user that has the capability to create a new listing will be able to access that page.

 While creating a new listing, the following details can be added: